zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 **Example:**

-<font color = "red">Check the formatting of this code block:</font>
+     @Slf4j
      public class ApiDiscoveryListener implements ServletContextListener {

          /**
           * @{link ApiMediationClient} instance used to register and unregister the service with API ML Discovery service.
           */
          private ApiMediationClient apiMediationClient;

          /**
           *  Creates {@link ApiMediationServiceConfig}
           *  Creates and initializes {@link ApiMediationClient} instance, which is then used to register this service
           *  with API ML discovery service.
 The registration method of ApiMediationClientImpl catches all RuntimeExceptions
           *  and only can throw {@link ServiceDefinitionException} checked exception.
           *
           * @param sce
           */
          @Override
          public void contextInitialized(ServletContextEvent sce) {

              ServletContext context = sce.getServletContext();

              /*
               * Call loadConfiguration method with both config file names initialized above.
               */
              ApiMediationServiceConfig defaultConfig = new ApiMediationServiceConfigReader().initializeAPIMLConfiguration(context);

              /*
               * Instantiate {@link ApiMediationClientImpl} which is used to un/register the service with API ML Discovery service.
               */
              apiMediationClient = new ApiMediationClientImpl();

              /*
               * Call the {@link ApiMediationClient} instance to register your REST service with API ML Discovery service.
               */
              try {
                  apiMediationClient.register(defaultConfig);
              } catch (ServiceDefinitionException sde) {
                  log.error("Service configuration failed.
 Check log for previous errors: ", sde);
              }
          }

          /**
           * If apiMediationClient is not null, attmpts to unregister this service from API ML registry.
           */
          @Override
          public void contextDestroyed(ServletContextEvent sce) {
              if (apiMediationClient != null) {
                  apiMediationClient.unregister();
              }
          }
      }